-Analgesia is important and often necessary to enable the child to be further assessed, and before the diagnosis is clear.
+Analgesia is important and often necessary to enable a child to be examined and further assessed.

 - Many drugs used in adults are not licensed for use in children.

 - The doses are calculated by age / weight and body surface area (BSA) of the child.

 - Formulations are variable - young children may prefer liquid medicines / syrup.

 - Be aware of the alternative of SUGAR-FREE options, if available, to reduce the risk of dental caries if there is likely to be prolonged use of NSAIDS.

 - There are various Children's Drug Formularies available (e.g., Children's version of the British National Formulary and the Royal Children’s Hospital Paediatric Pharmacopoeia).